 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At U Miami, approximately 29% of students took out student loans averaging $7,127 a year.
-That adds up to $28,508 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At U Miami, approximately 28% of students took out student loans averaging $8,841 a year.
+That adds up to $35,364 over four years for those students.

 The student loan default rate at U Miami is 1.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.